-- The patient's physician deems him unsuitable to receive a second taxane regimen (e.g. frailty assessed by geriatric or health status evaluation or intolerance).
+- The patient's physician deems him unsuitable to receive a second taxane regimen (e.g. frailty assessed by geriatric or health status evaluation, intolerance, etc.).

 - .
 Patients must have progressive mCRPC.
 Documented progressive mCRPC will be based on at least 1 of the following criteria:

-- Serum PSA progression defined as 2 consecutive increases in PSA over a previous reference value measured at least 1 week prior.
+- Serum/plasma PSA progression defined as 2 consecutive increases in PSA over a previous reference value measured at least 1 week prior.
 The minimal start value is 2.0 ng/mL.

 - Soft-tissue progression defined as an increase ≥20% in the sum of the diameter (SOD) (short axis for nodal lesions and long axis for non-nodal lesions) of all target lesions based on the smallest SOD since treatment started or the appearance of one or more new lesions.